 The OFA grading system following an OFA Evaluation assesses the severity of hip and elbow dysplasia symptoms in dogs.
+Once aware, pet owners can react accordingly by using specific medication, supplements, or even investing in an orthopedic dog bed for hip dysplasia.

 The result of an OFA screening is either Excellent, Good, Fair, Borderline, Mild, Moderate, or Severe.
 If a dog is identified to fall under any of the dysplastic categories (e.g. Mild, Moderate or Severe), they are reevaluated.